kluivers/instagram-gallery/README.md

 A small javascript component to load instagram photos for a user, optionally filtered by tags.

+Since the Instagram API doesn't support Cross-Origin Resource Sharing (CORS) the user feed is loaded by inserting a script tag with a callback parameter specified in the URL, also known as JSONP.

+This component uses multiple API requests until either the maximum posts count has been satisfied or no more posts are available.

-Plain vanilla js, no external javascript dependencies required.
+Written in vanilla js, no external javascript dependencies required.

 ## Usage
 Add the following script anywhere to your document.
 Make sure the `src` property of the generated script tag points to the `ig-gallery.js` script on your server.